SolidLabResearch/FormRenderer/README.md

-# FormViewer
+# FormRenderer

-A form viewer app with Solid - Google Forms but the Solid way.
+A form renderer app with Solid - Google Forms but the Solid way.

 This app allows one to render a form definition together with data to be inserted into the form in a declarative way.
 This application natively supports the Solid-UI vocabulary for its input form definition but by passing along a set of